Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Results

+To further evaluate the \gls{cbir} potential of our model we decide to quantitatively analyze it against other similar research.
+We evaluate the performance of the comparative model against Kobayashi et al research~\cite{kobayashi2021decomposing}.
+These results evaluate how similar are the retrieved images of the database with respect the input image being diagnosed, therefore providing a measure of the similarity of the retrieval.

-Table \ref{table:KobayashiComparison} shows the results of the proposed algorithm compared with the results obtained in ~\citep{kobayashi2021decomposing} in terms of the Sorensen-Dice coefficient ~\citep{dice1945measures, sorensen1948method}.
+Table~\ref{table:KobayashiComparison} compares of the performance of the proposed model with that of the model developed by Kobayashi et al~\cite{kobayashi2021decomposing} in terms of the Sørensen-Dice coefficient~\cite{dice1945measures, sorensen1948method}.
 In particular, the table measures the consistency between the anatomy of the healthy and tumoural features of the image.
 This coefficient varies between 1 and 0, where the higher the value, the more similar are the query and the retrieved images.
-To calculate the Sorensen-Dice coefficient of the proposed method, the same procedure will be followed as ~\citep{kobayashi2021decomposing}, where the queries used are the slices of each case with the largest tumoural area.
-Three different coefficients are analysed, first, the normal Dice measures the similarity of the healthy features of each patient, using the six anatomical labels obtained with the procedure explained in Section \ref{section:DataPreprocessing} and calculating the multi-label Sorensen-Dice coefficient, the tumoural Dice uses the segmentation information of each image, measuring the similarity of the tumoural sections of each case and finally the entire Dice combines the normal and tumoural Dice to balance the result and provide a more complete measurement.
+To calculate the Sørensen-Dice coefficient of the proposed method, the same procedure will be followed as~\cite{kobayashi2021decomposing}, where the queries used are the slices of each case with the largest tumoural area.
+Three different coefficients are analyzed, (i) the \textbf{Normal Dice}, which evaluates the model's ability to identify and retrieve images based on their normal or healthy characteristics, using the six anatomical labels obtained with the procedure explained in Section \ref{section:DataPreprocessing} and calculating the multi-label Sørensen-Dice coefficient, (ii) the \textbf{tumoural Dice} which assesses the model's skill in identifying and retrieving images based on their tumoural or pathological features uses the segmentation information of each image, measuring the similarity of the tumoural sections of each case, and (iii) the \textbf{Entire Dice} which measures the model's overall proficiency in retrieving relevant images considering both normal and tumoural characteristics, thus providing a more complete measurement.
+We set the number of neighbors of the \gls{cbir} to 5, following the same procedure as~\cite{kobayashi2021decomposing}.
+The Entire Dice corresponds with the mean value between the normal and tumoural Dices.

-The presented results outperform the results of ~\citep{kobayashi2021decomposing}, especially in terms of tumour detection.
-Thus, it is shown that \gls{mocae} can achieve state-of-the-art results in tumour recommendation.
-In addition, it should be remembered that the main strength of \gls{mocae} is that it does not require segmentation information of the cases to train the network.
-With respect to the compared work, \gls{mocae} shows a global improvement in terms of patient tumoural features and a performance comparable to that of Kobayashi et al. in anatomical features.
-The best tumoural performance is achieved with the proposed method, while the best anatomical similarity is obtained in ~\citep{kobayashi2021decomposing}.
-Finally, the best balance between normal and abnormal features of each patient is achieved with \gls{mocae}.
-Therefore, the proposed \gls{mocae} is able to balance the anatomical and tumour areas of each patient, to retrieve more similar images from the database.